diego28e/diego28e/README.md

     👋 Hi there.
 Welcome to my GitHub profile!
 I am a full stack developer with expertise in backend development.
 Here you can find some of my projects and contributions.
   </p>
   <ul>
-    <li>🔭 I’m currently working as a full stack developer in the education field, managing servers, maintaining and updating web apps, and building custom solutions to enhace students' foreign language learning process.</li>
+    <li>🔭 I’m currently working as a full stack developer in the education field, managing servers, maintaining and updating web apps, and building custom solutions to enhace students' foreign language learning process.
+I'm currently certified as an AWS Cloud Practitioner, and also enjoy leveraging other cloud solutions like Google Cloud.</li>
     <li>🌱 I’m passionate about learning new things all the time and right now I'm learning about cloudformation</li>
     <li>👯 I’m looking to collaborate on projects that allow me to contribute as a team  member and hone my backend development skills</li>
     <li>💬 Ask me about: AWS, integrations, and innovating solutions for automating processes in a business</li>